luiscruz/udacity_data_analyst/P06/README.md

 The color palette used was reviewed.
 Colorblind readers should not have a problem reading the visualization.
 In addition, less bright colors were used to make sure the visualization is not uncomfortable to the eyes of the reader.

 According to Eilan, having values in terms of portion is not intuitive.
-She suggests using percentage, since readers are more familiar with it.
+I've changed the visualization to show percentage, since readers are more familiar with it.